dscc-admin-ch/lomas/client/docs/html/_sources/index.rst.txt

 Usage
 -----

-Here, we'll show you how to use the `FSO SDD Poc` Client part.
+Here, we'll show you how to use the `Lomas Poc` Client part.

 Contributing